jamiely/reviews/books/william_shakespeares_star_wars_verily_a_new_hope.md

   channels Henry VII's into the breach monologue.
 (This scene could've been from another play as I have not read all of the histories.)

+What I didn't like:
+* As I mentioned above, some of the lines seem like they are taken verbatim from the plays.
+  While this is often entertaining, it doesn't always fit.